 Blended and Personalized Learning are major buzz words in K-12 education due to the current digital learning evolution taking place in schools across North America.
 Personalized learning is defined by iNACOL as “tailoring learning for each student’s strengths, needs and interests–including enabling student voice and choice in what, how, when and where they learn–to provide flexibility and supports to ensure mastery of the highest standards possible.”
 Blended learning is simply a medium where digital technology is used to support instructors in the delivery of a personalized learning model.
 Much of the hype surrounding personalized learning stems from its potential impact on helping educational institutions implement a competency-based model as a replacement to the noticeably flawed "one size fits all" traditional grade-based education used in schools today.
 Here is a great blog post by Luis Flores that provides reference to some of the current research on various blended and personalized approaches currently being explored.

 K-12 institutions are busy applying blended and personalized learning frameworks to majority of the core subject areas.
 In light of this, physical education seems to be getting overlooked when it is really the subject area most in need of transformation.
 This is not surprising as physical and health education have been marginalized in K-12 schools for years, reflected by the current health epidemic we are now facing.
-Or maybe it due to screen time being viewed as "the enemy" when it comes to the kids and physical activity levels, making the concept of digital devices actually improving long-term physical activity levels unfathomable.
+Or maybe it is due to screen time being viewed as "the enemy" when it comes youth physical activity levels, making the concept of digital devices improving long-term physical activity levels unfathomable.
 But what if mobile devices could be leveraged to facilitate the personalized learning approach needed to revamp physical education classes?
 This would allow students to better develop the critical physical skills that lead to several substantial societal benefits that result from life-long participation in regular physical activity?